Reviews You Can Rely On

 Credit: Jack Cramer

 Another important factor for weather resistance is the design and fit of the jacket closures.
-An essential feature for keeping water out, especially in a downpour, is the hood.
-Some hoods worked magnificently in the shower, while others didn't have enough of a bill on the forehead for optimal protection.
-The height and looseness of the collar when it's fully cinched also plays a role in directing water dripping off the hood from falling inside the jacket.
-The Norrona Trollveggen Light, Mammut Nordwand Advanced, Norrona Falketind Gore-Tex, Patagonia Triolet, and Mountain Equipment Lhotse all have great hoods that repel water with ease.
+The hood is another essential feature for keeping water out, especially in a downpour.
+Some hoods worked magnificently in our shower test, while others didn't have enough of a bill on the forehead for optimal protection.
+The height and looseness of the collar when it's fully cinched also play a role in directing water dripping off the hood from falling inside the jacket.
+The Norrona Trollveggen Light, Mammut Nordwand Advanced, Norrona Falketind Gore-Tex, Patagonia Triolet, Mountain Equipment Lhotse, Arc'teryx Alpha SV and Beta AR all have great hoods that repel water with ease.

 The Lhotse's hood offers plenty of protection.